Ayavacae26/AyavacaCompiler/ReadMe.md

 begining part for the pascal compiler.
 This project will be divided in 4 main sections:
 1. Scanner
 2. Parser
-3. symboltable
+3. Symbol Table
-4. syntax tree
+4. Syntax Tree

 This project on the main level will contain
 1. SDD folder - most recent version of the Software Design Document.
 Word and PDF version